dehydratedpotato/SudoEvade/README.md

 sudo launchctl load -w /Library/LaunchDaemons/com.bitespotatobacks.SudoEvade.plist sudo launchctl start -w /Library/LaunchDaemons/com.bitespotatobacks.SudoEvade.plist
 ```
 Make sure the Daemon is running by checking `sudo launchctl list | grep "com.bitespotatobacks.SudoEvade"`.

 ## Known Issues
 The following issues are currently under investigation and will be fixed in an upcoming patch:
-- Using SudoEvade on scripts ran with `sh` do not behave correctly
+- Running shell scripts with SudoEvade may not behave correctly
-- Certain shell builtin commands (such as `read`) complain and prevent themselves from being run via SudoEvade
+- Certain shell builtin commands, such as `read` and `cd`, fail to run with SudoEvade.
+Commands such as `echo` and `pwd` are not affected.
-- Running commands using `./` is broken using SudoEvade.
-For binaries not found in a dir in your `PATH`, please use complete paths.
-- Complete paths to binaries currently cannot contain spaces or be contained in quotes

 If any other bugs or issues are identified or you want your system supported, please let me know in the [issues](https://github.com/BitesPotatoBacks/SudoEvade/issues) section.